- 1 Reasons for this White Orchid Trial

 Reasons for this White Orchid Trial

 I decided to plant up this White Orchid BiOrbAir Terrarium in April 2017, after receiving many requests from readers asking about white flowered, miniature, epiphytic orchids to grow in terrariums.
-I didn’t have a spare terrarium available to plant at the time, so I decided to empty, and then re-plant my long-term review BiOrbAir terrarium with a variety of species of white-flowering orchids, to showcase how beautiful a single colour planting scheme for terrariums, vivariums, orchidariums, or bottle gardens, can be.
+I didn’t have a spare terrarium available to plant at the time, so I decided to empty, and then re-plant my long-term review BiOrbAir terrarium (which I got in September 2014, so this terrarium itself is exactly four years old, as I write to you today, during early September 2018) with a variety of species of white-flowering orchids, to showcase how beautiful a single colour planting scheme for terrariums, vivariums, orchidariums, or bottle gardens, can be.

-I have a few BiOrbAir Terrariums, I love them!
+I have a few BiOrbAir Terrariums, I love this terrarium!
 The BiOrbAir is a specialised, automated, terrarium, which was designed by Barry Reynolds, and is available from BiOrb.
-If you would like to see this White Orchid Trial from the very beginning after this BiOrbAir terrarium was first planted, please click here.
-If you’re interested in the BiOrbAir terrarium’s special features, you can read about the latest features of the updated 2017 BiOrbAir terrarium here.
+If you would like to see this White Orchid Trial BiOrbAir Terrarium from the very beginning after it was first planted, please click here.
+If you’re interested to find out more about this terrarium, you can read about the latest features of the updated 2017 model of the BiOrbAir terrarium here.

 White Orchid Trial BiOrbAir Terrarium Planting List: